darbhakiran/mft-cloud/mft-kubernetes/Readme.md

 **Note:** Eye catchers from the file are
 1. `image: registry.eu-de.bluemix.net/mft-images/mqadvmft:1.0` - This is the image we tagged and pushed into cloud registry as part of section **Push MQ-MFT images to IBM Cloud Docker Registry**
 2. We set number of replicas to 1, this can be increased, for ex:3, by that Kubernetes run three replicas of queue manager pod.
 If the High-Availability is a required, **replicas** must be atleast 2.
 3. A copy of this file is provided as part of the repository files which you can download and use.
+This is a sample yaml file and can be modified as per your environment.
 4. More about this can be found at [Kubernetes documentation](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#creating-a-deployment)

 ###### Apply the deployment on your Kubernetes cluster
 1. Run following command to create the queue manager deployment
     ```
-    kubectl create -f mqadvdeployment.yaml
+    kubectl create -f filepath/mqadvdeployment.yaml
     ```
 2. Check if the deployment is successful and pod is in running state.
 Run the below command with few seconds gap until you find the pod status to be running
     ```